 St Mary’s Early Childhood Education Centre has 8 teachers, including and led by our Head Teacher, Heather Te Huia.

-7 of our teachers are qualified and registered teachers.
-5 work full-time, 3 work part-time,
+6 of our teachers are qualified and registered teachers.
+6 working full-time.

-One of our staff, Janet, also works as our Family and Community Liaison Officer, building links with our families and supporting them as much as we can.
+One of our staff, Janet, also works as our Chaplin, who teaches the children the Godly Play Program and builds links with our families, supporting them as much as we can.

 Our community gives more information about what Janet does.